kpfister44/gym-database-ui/README.md

 # Gym Database Management Web App

 ## Overview
 This web app is a Gym Database Management system designed to facilitate the management of gym-related data.
-Built with Svelte, it offers a sleek user interface for performing Create, Read, Update, and Delete (CRUD) operations on a MySQL database.
+Built with Svelte, it offers a simple user interface for performing Create, Read, Update, and Delete (CRUD) operations on a MySQL database.
 The backend is powered by Express, providing a robust API for data manipulation.

+I created this as a hobby project to learn how to manipulate a database using a UI.
+The web app can definitely be further refinded.
+Features such as frontend form validation, styling, and further refining the db schema to better match the needs of a gym, could all be added, but I haven't gotten around to it yet.

 ## Features
 - **Manage Members**: Add, view, update, and delete gym members.